‘The curriculum is a real strength and contributes significantly to the high levels of achievement seen.’

 ‘A curriculum with overall breadth and balance provides students with their full entitlement and is customised to meet the changing needs of individuals and groups.
 There are highly tailored programmes for a wide range of students with different needs’.

 Rooks Heath has a highly imaginative and innovative approach to curriculum development, which has been largely responsible for the significant rise in attainment.
-The College’s curriculum is highly responsive to the individual needs of learners, reflecting their varied and complex range of circumstances.
-The curriculum also supports the integration of mid-term entrants into the College.
+The School’s curriculum is highly responsive to the individual needs of learners, reflecting their varied and complex range of circumstances.
+The curriculum also supports the integration of mid-term entrants into the School.
 For example, in Year 9 Foundation Learning and Bridging courses, in a variety of curriculum areas, have been introduced.
 This has resulted in a profound impact on transforming attitudes to learning and behaviour in this year group.
 The ‘stage not age’ approach to curriculum development has provided students with significant curriculum breadth, depth and enhanced the pace of learning.

 The mix of courses, including foundation learning, bridging courses, booster learning and induction courses, prepare students well to commence their examination courses which include both academic and vocational options.